-Pokémon GO Clamperl can evolve into a Huntail (Max CP 2140) or a Gorebyss (Max CP 2281) in Pokémon GO.
-The evolution process in the core games included trading a Clamperl holding a Deep Sea Tooth (for Huntail), or a Deep Sea Scale (for Gorebyss), but the exact mechanism in GO is unknown as of the time of this writing.
+Pokémon GO Clamperl can evolve into a Huntail (Max CP 2340) or a Gorebyss (Max CP 2494) in Pokémon GO.
+The evolution process in the core games included trading a Clamperl holding a Deep Sea Tooth (for Huntail), or a Deep Sea Scale (for Gorebyss), but in Pokémon GO it is expected to be pure RNG.

-Both Huntail and Gorebyss are fairly good additions to the Pokémon GO meta, falling right in the middle of the middle tier of water Pokémon with it’s strong Attack and glass-cannon like Stamina.
-Huntail and Gorebyss have the Swift Swim ability which doubles speed during rain.
+Both Huntail and Gorebyss are fairly good additions to the Pokémon GO meta, falling right in the middle of the middle tier of water Pokémon with their strong Attack and glass-cannon like Stamina.
+In the main series games, Huntail and Gorebyss have the Swift Swim ability which doubles speed during rain.

-Pokémon GO Clamperl is known as the “Bivalve Pokémon”, Pokémon GO Huntail as the “Deep Sea Pokémon” and Pokémon GO Gorebyss as the “South Sea Pokémon”.
-All of them are pure Water type Pokémon.
+Clamperl is known as the “Bivalve Pokémon”, Huntail as the “Deep Sea Pokémon” and Gorebyss as the “South Sea Pokémon”.
+All of them are pure Water-type Pokémon.

 Huntail and Gorebyss in Pokémon GO

 We must admit, we were very excited about both Huntail and Gorebyss!
 With their strong Attack stat, they definitely are an interesting twist on the traditionally bulky water Pokémon.
 Gorebyss benefits slightly more from the current Combat Power formula, as it has 14 more ATK, which in turn translates to 154 more points in terms of Max CP.
 Aside from the interesting stat distribution, the moves they both can learn are an absolute hype-killer.

 Pokémon GO Clamperl, Gorebyss, and Huntail Moves and Best Movesets

 Here are the following move pools for Clamperl, Huntail, and Gorebyss.